weslleypmfortunato/finalProject-management-system-frontend/README.md

 <h2>🚀 Execute it</h2>

 <p>The project has been deployed on the Netlify and Render network and can be accessed through the link below: </p>
+<p>⚠️ For a better experience, run the application using Google Chrome ⚠️</p>

 <a href="https://deft-beijinho-be5544.netlify.app/" target="_blank">
   Small Business Management System